jfremond/snow-crash/level00/resources/walkthrough.md

 cdiiddwpgswtgt
 ```

-We try to decipher the message and once we do, we get
+We try to decipher the message using a Cesar shift of 11, and once we do, we get

 `nottoohardhere`